philipdarke/reproducible-actuarial-work/docs/exercise5.md

 knitr::opts_knit$set(root.dir= normalizePath('..'))
 ```

 You can import the results of analysis by adding a chunk linking to the script you wish to import, for example `source("src/analysis.R")`, and then refer to the variables and plots in the document.
+This is the key to linking your analysis directly to the report.
+The example report below shows how this works.

+### Creating the document

-When you are ready to create the report, choose `Knit` at the top of the script pane and a PDF will be created.
+To create a document, select `Knit` at the top of the script pane.

+### Further resources

 We recommend [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/) by Yihui Xie, J. J. Allaire and Garrett Grolemund if you want to learn more.